In Conversation with…

 Watch this video below as Mandy McFarland explains what this Educate Plus forum is about:

-To this end, we have crafted a four-part webinar series specifically for Residential College colleagues titled, ‘In Conversation with ….’, which will kick off with Global Philanthropic Asia Pacific President and CEO Nick Jaffer and Mandy McFarland, Director of Advancement, St Catherine’s College, UWA hearing directly from you what tailored support Educate Plus can offer you and your staff, and how best to craft our data collection to create a useful study that benefits the whole sector.
+To this end, we have crafted a four-part webinar series specifically for Residential College colleagues titled, ‘In Conversation with ….’, which kicked off with Global Philanthropic Asia Pacific President and CEO Nick Jaffer and Mandy McFarland, Director of Advancement, St Catherine’s College, UWA who heard directly from our members on what tailored support Educate Plus can offer, and how best to craft our data collection to create a useful 2021 study that benefits the whole sector.

 |Session 1: Thursday 27 August 10:00am||Benchmarking for success: What data do you need?|